-TO APPLY: Interested qualified applicants should submit letter of application, curriculum vitae, by e-mail attachment to firstname.lastname@example.org.
+Interested qualified applicants should submit letter of application, curriculum vitae, by e-mail attachment to firstname.lastname@example.org.
 Additionally, statements and/or project documentation may be included if they provide essential support to your candidacy.
 The preferred submission format for all materials is a single email attachment (single PDF or zipped folder) 2MB–5MB in size.

 Please ensure job title is in the Subject line.